p-grant/data_analysis_portfolio/superstore_analysis_report.md

 - Relevant dates
 - Customers
 - Products
-- Sale Prices, Discounts and Profits.
+- Sale Prices, Discounts and Profits

 The *Returns* sheet includes a list of Order ID numbers.
 There is not a description describing what this information means, and I am not able to contact the person who provided the information, so I will assume this sheet provides a list of the orders which were returned to the superstore.
 The *People* sheet has four names, each of which is attributed to a region.
 I must assume that these are meant to be the names of people in charge of overseeing orders from each region.